 Deer Creek Trailhead on the Silver Cityroad just west of US 385, also serves the 111-mile Centennial Trail.

 Overall, Deerfield Trail is the 4th most popular mountain bike trail of all 10 mountain biking rides in South Dakota.
-Several of the better mountain bike trails are nearby Deerfield Trail including Little Spearfish / Rimrock Trails, Old Baldy Trail, Big Hill Trail System and Eagle Cliff Trails.
+Several of the better mountain bike trails are nearby Deerfield Trail including Little Spearfish / Rimrock Trails, Big Hill Trail System, Eagle Cliff Trails and Old Baldy Trail.